 Aluminum is the most common metal found within the earth’s crust (8 percent) but does not occur as a metal in its natural state.
 Aluminum ore (bauxite) must first be mined then chemically refined through the Bayer process to produce an intermediate product, aluminum oxide (alumina).
 Alumina is then refined through the Hall–Héroult process into the pure metal by an electrolytic process.
 Aluminum is 100 percent recyclable without loss of its properties.
 Aluminum’s physical properties make the metal light in weight, strong, noncorrosive, nonsparking, nonmagnetic, nontoxic and noncombustible.

-Aluminum has 13 electrons and protons in orbit around its nucleus.
+Aluminum has 13 electrons in orbit around its nucleus.
 This metal belongs to the boron group and is known for its strength and light weight.
 The metal is nonmagnetic and resists oxidation (rusting).
 Aluminum is difficult to ignite yet has a high energy density.
-Aluminum oxide was used as the primary fuel for the space shuttles’ solid rocket boosters.
+Aluminum powder was used as the primary fuel for the space shuttles’ solid rocket boosters.
 Aluminum reflects 92 percent of visible light as well as UV light.
-The powder form of aluminum is a common ingredient in suntan lotion.
 Because it is highly conductive yet lightweight, aluminum is used to produce a majority of the wiring for the country’s electrical transmission networks.

 Compare how long aluminum keeps an object cold versus other materials.
 Aluminum cans versus steel cans is a good place to start.